openaps/docs/docs/docs/walkthrough/phase-2/oref0-setup.md

 `curl -s https://raw.githubusercontent.com/openaps/docs/master/scripts/quick-packages.sh | bash -`

 If the install was successful, the last line will say something like:

     openaps 0.1.5  (although the version number may have been incremented)

-If you do not see this or see error messages, try running the script multiple times.Run this script to install openaps.
+If you do not see this or see error messages, try running the script multiple times.

-(Interested in the development repositories? see this shell script: https://raw.githubusercontent.com/openaps/docs/master/scripts/quick-src.sh)
+(Interested in the development repositories?
+[See this shell script.](https://raw.githubusercontent.com/openaps/docs/master/scripts/quick-src.sh))

 __Step 1:__
 Pull/clone the latest oref0 dev by running: